 The new Small Business Health Options Program (SHOP)

 simplifies the process of buying health insurance for your small business.
-For 2014, the SHOP Marketplace is open to employers with 50 or fewer full-time-eqivalent employees (FTEs).
 The advantages of using SHOP include:

 - You control the coverage you offer and how much you pay toward employee premiums.